protocol/launchpad/content/en/curriculum/libp2p/creating-simple-node/index.md

 ### Create the Target Node

 * Now, in the `createTargetNode` function, create a new node that listens at the `8007` TCP port.
-We can configure a node by passing several [Option](https://github.com/libp2p/go-libp2p/blob/master/libp2p.go#L13) structs to the `New(...)` method.
+You can configure a node by passing several [Option](https://github.com/libp2p/go-libp2p/blob/master/libp2p.go#L13) structs to the `New(...)` method.

 ```go
 func createTargetNode() host.Host {